wfroese/wfroese.github.io/_posts/2020-08-29-evaluating-software-team-effectiveness.md

 **State of the Software:**

-This is a repeat, and no that's not cheating cause I make the rules around here yo.
+This is a repeat, and no that's not cheating because I make the rules around here yo.

 The current state of the software affects both a team's efficiency as well as their impact though.
-If maintainability has been neglected for a long time and the system is a giant ball of spaghetti that everyone's afraid to touch, then the team will likely be spending a lot of time addressing technical debt.
+If maintainability has been neglected for a long time and the system is a giant ball of spaghetti that everyone's afraid to touch, then the team will likely be spending a lot of time [addressing technical debt](https://willfroese.com/blog/taking-over-legacy-codebase).
 Using my super-enhanced powers of logic, I therefore deduce that the team isn't going to have much impact on the business for a while as they don't have much time to build new features, and any new features being worked on are going to take forever to finish.

 ## The End, In Which I Wrap This Up

-And that's all folks.

-While this is hardly an exhaustive analysis (obviously, given there are books on this), I find it interesting that I always feel the need to say something like "I'm sure I've forgotten loads of stuff".
-If you'll allow me a slight digression (just kidding I don't care what you allow me), I feel like that phrase is a psychological crutch so that I won't feel too incompetent when someone inevitably points out stuff I didn't know or missed.
-So I'm not gonna say it, and when someone points out obvious stuff I didn't know I'll find another way to protect my fragile ego.

-`</digression>`
+And that's all, folks.
+It's interesting that I've never had someone ask me how we know whether our software team is effective or not, or if there are any ways we could become more effective.
+And yet, orgs that can build up momentum & velocity in their development teams have a massive advantage over orgs that can't.
+A little organizational introspection can go a long way.

+`</thoughts>`

 Eww, who uses xml anymore.
 Other than like the 50% of all currently running systems that were built between 1990 and 2010, but those obviously don't count.